LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    Result = -9
    yes

-In most cases, the predicates resulting from the translation of the grammar rules to regular clauses are not declared.
-Instead, these predicates are usually called by using the built-in methods :ref:`methods_phrase_2` and :ref:`methods_phrase_3` as shown in the example above.
+The non-terminals can be called from predicates using the private built-in methods :ref:`methods_phrase_2` and :ref:`methods_phrase_3` as shown in the example above.
 When we want to use the built-in methods ``phrase/2`` and ``phrase/3``, the non-terminal used as first argument must be within the scope of the *sender*.
 For the above example, assuming that we want the